AdamBrush96/Cyclistic_Case_Study/README.md

 1. A clear statement of the business task
 2. A description of all data sources used
 3. Documentation of any cleaning or manipulation of data
-4. A summary of your analysis
+4. A summary of my analysis
 5. Supporting visualizations and key findings
-6. Your top three recommendations based on your analysis
+6. My top three recommendations based on my analysis

 ## A Clear Statement of the Business Task: